michaeljlin/quizzical/README.md

 - Turn the background music and sound effects on or off at any time by clicking the sound switch.

 ### Contributing & Deploying

+This repo contains all of the files needed to deploy the app on your local or external server.
+Simply clone the repo directly into your desired file structure location to get the app up and running.

+If you would like to report a bug or add a change to this repo, please feel free to make a fork of this project and submit a pull request.

 ### Key Technologies Utilized:
 - JavaScript & ES6